 I’d remind myself that ‘housework never ends’.

 We all know that exercise is really important for our health, right?
 But when we’re under a lot of stress, exercise becomes more crucial for us to get rid of the stress.
-Because the enzymes that our body produces after exercise can help calming our nerves.
+Because the enzymes that our body produces after exercise can help to calm our nerves.

 However, when you have a baby, doing exercise can be challenging.
-It’s not easy to find special time dedicated for your exercise.
+It’s not easy to find a special time dedicated to your exercise.
 The best thing is to go for a walk with your baby.

 So I used to put my baby in the pram and take him out for a walk for at least one hour E. V. E. R. Y. D. A. Y.

 When I planned my menu, the food shopping and cooking became easier to do.
-As I would know how much time I had to spent for cooking.
+I would know how much time I had to spend cooking.

 7. Change the timing to clean the house

-Before the baby, I would normally tidy up the house in the morning as soon as my husband leave for work.
+Before the baby, I would normally tidy up the house in the morning as soon as my husband leaves for work.

 But I couldn’t do that anymore.
 Because my baby didn’t like the white noise, i.e. vacuum cleaner, washing machine, etc. He would be unhappy and cried a lot.